benmalcom/Benjamin_Ikeji_Project/design.md

 - package.json
 - README.md
 - design.md
+- ...

 ### UI/UX Design

-The UI/UX design is visually appealing and user-oriented.
-It implements a similar experience as a cinema website (with a Lord of the Rings theme color) where a user is welcomed by lists of movies available and from each movie the user can begin exploration into its details.

-Here are some of the decisions taken:
+The UI/UX design aimed to create an engaging and user-friendly Lord of the Rings-themed experience.
+The following design decisions were implemented:

+- Chakra UI was chosen as the CSS framework for its component-based approach, accessibility, responsive styles, developer-friendly API, theming capabilities, and active community support.
-- Used a responsive layout to ensure the website worked well on different devices and screen sizes.
+- Utilized a responsive layout to ensure optimal viewing on various devices and screen sizes.
-- Implemented a navigation bar/header to provide easy access to different sections of the website.
+- Implemented a navigation bar or header to enable easy navigation between different sections of the website.
-- Used appropriate typography, colors, and visual elements (from [Chakra UI](https://chakra-ui.com/)) to create an immersive Lord of the Rings-themed experience.
+- Incorporated appropriate typography, colors, and visual elements from the Chakra UI library to align with the Lord of the Rings theme.
-- Implemented loading and error states to handle data fetching and error scenarios gracefully.
+- Handled loading and error states gracefully to provide a seamless experience during data fetching and error scenarios.
-- Infinite scrolling where the API response contained a large number.
+- Implemented infinite scrolling in cases where the API response contained a large number of items, ensuring a smoother browsing experience.
+- Utilized Loading Skeletons to provide visual feedback and enhance the user experience while waiting for data to load.

 ### Other Considerations

-- The API has some limitations which needs to be worked around, for example there's no way to know which character made a quote because each quote object does not come with a character name, just character id.
-Hence we have to prefetch all the characters and look up the character id of the person who made the quote in other to get their name.
+- Due to limitations in the Lord of the Rings API, some workarounds were implemented:
+  - Character identification: Since the API does not provide character names directly with quotes, character IDs were used to fetch and associate character names.
-- There's only one unified character endpoint as each movie does not have an endpoint to fetch its own characters, hence we have to fetch the same characters endpoint for all movies.
+  - Unified character endpoint: As there are no individual character endpoints for each movie, the same characters endpoint was fetched for all movies.
-- Since the API is not robust enough, I adopted some self-sourced resources in the `/data/metaInformation.json` file to further improve the UI/UX.
+- To enhance the UI/UX and provide additional information, self-sourced resources were utilized, such as the `/data/metaInformation.json` file which contains additional movie details not available directly from the API.